-Adrián Silvestre is a filmmaker born in 1981 in Valencia, Spain.
+Adrián Silvestre is a filmmaker, screenwriter and editor.
+Born in 1981 in Valencia, based in Barcelona.

 Degree in Audiovisual Communication from Universidad Complutense de Madrid (UCM), Degree in Film Direction from Escuela de Cine y Audiovisual de Madrid (ECAM), and Master´s Degree in the History of Contemporary Art and Visual Culture from Universidad Autónoma de Madrid (UAM) and Museo Nacional Centro de Arte Reina Sofia (MNCARS).

 He has also completed a specialization in Film and TV Project Development and another in the Curatorship of Film Festivals at the Escuela Internacional de Cine y Televisión de San Antonio de los Baños (EICTV), Cuba.
 He´s been a resident artist at the Real Academia de España en Roma as well as at the Académie de France à Madrid / Casa de Velázquez.

 In his cinematographic projects, he explores the limits between reality and fiction, staging real people alongside professional performers, taking on artistic practice from the analysis of their life experiences.
 His films are preceded by a process of close collaboration with communities, generally linked to issues of gender, migration and LGBTI+ groups.
 They are participative processes, in which dialogue is created, the gender perspective is transversally implemented ant the empowerment of the participants is fostered.

 He has produced and directed the short film Natalia Nikolaevna (2014) released in the Malaga Film Festival.

 In 2019, he founded the production company Adrián Silvestre Films, in Barcelona.